estebankt/estebankt/README.md

 ## About Me

 I'm a **Software Developer** specializing in **.NET, Sitecore, Elasticsearch, and modern web technologies**.
-Passionate about **CQRS, AI-powered integrations, authentication security, and scalable web applications**, I focus on creating efficient and innovative solutions.
+Passionate about **Backend, AI-powered integrations, authentication security, and scalable web applications**, I focus on creating efficient and innovative solutions.

 ## 🔥 Featured Projects